Freechains/jvm/README.md

 $ freechains --host=localhost:8330 chain send /chat localhost:8331
 ```

-The last command sends all new publications from `8330` to `8331`, which can
+The last command sends all new posts from `8330` to `8331`, which can
 then be traversed as follows:
-    - Identify the predefined "genesis" publication of `/chat`.
+    - Identify the predefined "genesis" post of `/chat`.
     - Acquire it to see what comes next.
-    - Iterate over its `fronts` publications recursively.
+    - Iterate over its `fronts` posts recursively.

 ```
 $ freechains chain genesis /chat